 Transportation Legislative Updates

 There have been a number of movements on the transportation front.
-Leslie Wollack, NLC's Program Director for Infrastructure and Sustainability, has put together a synopsis of the activity as she continues to dissect the information.
-If you have any questions, please contact Leslie directly at email@example.com or (202) 626-3029.
+Carolyn Coleman, NLC's Director of Federal Advocay, has put together a synopsis of the activity as she continues to dissect the information.
+If you have any questions, please contact Carolyn directly at email@example.com or (202) 626-3023.